teokem/project-work-2021-omvazque/README.md

-The purpose of this GitHub repository is to host the required files to run a Jupyter notebook.

 ## My personal reasons to choose this project
 My research as a PhD student at the University of Lund, Sweden focuses in analysing data recorded by the ALICE experiment at CERN.
 From distributions constructed with real data, I apply statistical methods to study the phenomena from proton-proton and heavy-ion collisions and try to connect our observations with the underlying physics mechanisms.
 However I am also interested in applying my skills as an experimental physicist to investigate phenomena outside of academia, such as, the evolution of COVID-19 pandemic or to the industrial and finantial sectors.
 Having said that the purpose of the Jupyter notebook is to analyse the data provided by the Johns Hopkins Center for Systems Science and Engineering [JHUCSSE](https://github.com/CSSEGISandData) of the Novel Coronavirus (COVID-19) Cases in the United States.